 KAF Gluten-Free Bread and Pizza Mix Review

-My bread machine (a Zojirushi BB-PAC20 Virtuoso) has a gluten-free setting.
+This bread mix was tested with a Zojirushi machine at sea level.
+Learn more about the bread machines I own and recommend).My Zojirushi bread machine has a gluten-free setting.
 I thought it would be perfect for King Arthur Flour’s gluten-free bread and pizza mix.
-(You can order the product from the KAF site or from Amazon.)
+You can order the product from the King Arthur Flour site or from Amazon.

 I checked the product description to make sure it could be used in a bread machine.

-I decided to make two loaves of bread.
+So, I decided to make two loaves of bread.
 In one I would follow their instructions.
 In the other, I’d use my bread machine’s gluten-free setting.

 The box called for the addition of milk, eggs and oil.
-I used olive oil.
+(I used olive oil.)
 I didn’t pay attention to the temperature of these ingredients as the bread machine has a preheat cycle to bring them up to the desired temperature.

 - Add 1 teaspoon baking powder to the mix, in addition to the other ingredients called for.